 The previous Galaxy S22 Ultra lasted only 10 hours and 18 minutes in the Tom's Guide battery test, and the iPhone 14 Pro Max endured for an even longer 13:39.
 For more details see our Galaxy S23 Ultra battery life results comparison.

 On our charing test, the S23 Ultra reached 57% in 30 minutes, which is below Samsung's claim of 65%.
+After half-an-hour, the OnePlus 11 was nearly completely charged, so yes, the faster charging speed does matter.

 Samsung Galaxy S23 Ultra: S Pen